sassoftware/python-swat/doc/source/loading-data.rst

 in the :class:`CASDataMsgHandler` class.
 The :class:`CASDataMsgHandler` class can not be used directly, but is the base class for all data message handlers classes.

+.. note:: Data message handlers are not supported in the REST interface.

 To implement your own data message handler, you only need to implement two things in the subclass.